-MENSTRUAL HEALTH AND HYGIENE Building Self-Confidence GirlTalk helps to protect the bodily integrity of girls and build their confidence on menstrual health and hygiene, thereby strengthening their sexual and reproductive health and well-being.
+World Vision MENSTRUAL HEALTH AND HYGIENE Building Self-Confidence GirlTalk helps to protect the bodily integrity of girls and build their confidence on menstrual health and hygiene, thereby strengthening their sexual and reproductive health and well-being.
 The focus on overall puberty education-not only menstrual health-promotes the overall well-being of vulnerable girls.
 The project promotes lifelong skills for girls to manage their menstruation safely, hygienically, and with dignity and privacy.
 Supporting Healthy Relationships Girl Talk seeks to address social norms and behaviors, such as cultural taboos on menstruation, which often restrict girls' mobility, spread fear and stigma, and result in the social exclusion of girls.
 The project establishes support systems for girls with parents, teachers, and male peers, helping address negative social norms and dispel common myths about menstruation.
-It creates a more supportive environment where girls feel more comfortable seeking support and can speak up and seek help whenever they have questions about puberty or menstruation.
-Boys are equipped with accurate knowledge to become strong supporters and champions of their female peers.
+It creates a more supportive environment where girls feel more comfortable seeking support whenever they have questions about puberty or menstruation, and boys are empowered to support their female peers.
 Meaningful participation is enhanced by providing Girl Talk lessons in a dignified and appropriate way, with some sessions provided to girls and boys together, and some provided separately, to ensure space for safe and candid discussion.
 Attitudes and norms on the menstrual cycle can negatively impact how girls participate in school and their community, in learning, sports, and other extra-curricular activities.
 The project supports, encourages, and empowers girls to participate in all school activities, even and especially when going through their menstrual cycle.
-Expansion Plans Starting in 2022, WASH UP!
+Expansion Plans Starting in 2023, WASH UP!
 Girl Talk will be expanded to Guatemala, Honduras, and Kenya through the Strong Women, Strong World: Beyond Access program.
 This three-year, \$12 million program provides strategic funding to target transformative WASH and economic empowerment programs for a sustainable impact on the lives of millions of women and girls.
 This program seeks to help the entire sector become more effective at empowering women and girls through transformative WASH and economic empowerment programming.
 The desired impact of the Beyond Access program is that women and girls experience an increased sense of self-worth, ability to determine their own choices, and right to influence social change for themselves and others.
 Expanding Girl Talk programming is an important part of successfully reaching and impacting women and girls to lead equal and prosperous lives.